So there's a large number of patients

 They can't have any known prior cervical spine disease.

-So the degenerative pathology,
+So if they've degenerative pathology,

 if they've had to have spine surgery for any reason